-In the bottom of the 8th the Industriales staged a 2 out rally and put up 4 runs on the board and eventually won the game 10-8.
-Alexander Mayeta (or Malleta, as some call him) put an absolute charge into one for a HR.
+In the bottom of the 8th the Industriales staged a two-out rally and put four runs on the board, eventually winning the game 10-8.
+Alexander Mayeta (or Malleta, as some call him) put an absolute charge into one for a home run.
 I had been keeping an eye on Mayeta (#55) for both games since he had big time power.
 He was also on the 2009 Cuban World Baseball Classic team.
 Armando Rivero closed it out for the save.

 After strikeouts or groundouts, the ball would be tossed around the horn not once but twice.
-Not only that but the Catcher is involved both times.
+Not only that, the Catcher is involved both times.

 Near the end of this game there was some very, very peculiar in-game decision making by the manager.
-With one out and down 3 runs with a runner on 1B, the manager elected to lay down a sacrifice to move the runner over to 2B.
-I don’t know if he was trying to catch the other team by surprise but it makes no sense to waste outs near the end of the game and down by 3.
+With one out and down three runs with a runner on first base, the manager elected to lay down a sacrifice to move the runner over.
+I don’t know if he was trying to catch the other team by surprise but it makes no sense to waste outs near the end of the game and down by three.

 Cubans use Mizuno baseballs in games such as the one pictured below as used by the International Baseball Federation.
 They use Mizunos, of course, because they are a Japanese company and not subject to the embargo.
 No Rawlings for Cuba!
 The bats used in the Cuban National Series are maple bats, imported from Canada.

 Jays fans surely know what it is like to listen to a Jamie Campbell or Rod Black broadcast.
-Every flyball is a sure HR.
+To them, every flyball off the bat is a sure home run.
 The same can be said for the fans in Cuba who freak out every time there is a hit to the outfield.
 For example:

 For those who would approach such a trip with trepidation, I recommend Kit Krieger’s Cuba Ball Tours.
 Krieger is a former PCL player and great fan of the Cuban game and will be your tour guide throughout Cuba.
 He will also introduce you to Cuban legends such as Connie Marrero and members of the old Havana Cuba Sugar Kings.
 It was too expensive for a poor blogger such as myself, but if I had the money I would do it in a heartbeat.
 Apparently Keith Olbermann is along for the ride this year!

 So that about does it for my report on the Cuban Baseball Experience.
-It really is only the tip of the iceberg as far as the Cuban Experience as a whole is concerned.
-Salsa & traditional Cuban music, Flamenco dancing, urban spelunking, pristine beaches, Ernest Hemingway’s old haunts, delicious Daiquiris and Cigars to be smoked all await you in Havana.
+It really is only the tip of the iceberg as far as the Cuban experience as a whole is concerned.
+Salsa & traditional Cuban music, flamenco dancing, urban spelunking, pristine beaches, Ernest Hemingway’s old haunts, delicious Daiquiris and Cigars to be smoked all await you in Havana.
 I am already planning my next trip down.
-Below I’ve posted some photos and videos to give you a taste of what else is down there.
-“Cuba, qué linda es Cuba!”